-Public health officials have long viewed improving kids' eating habits as one way to help nip the obesity epidemic in the bud.
-Nearly two-thirds of U.S. adults are overweight or obese, contributing to skyrocketing rates of diabetes and other diseases, according to the Centers for Disease Control.
-The problem is often rooted in childhood: About one in five American kids is overweight, roughly double the ratio of 30 years ago, according to The Obesity Society.
+Public-health officials have long viewed improving kids' eating habits as one way to help nip the obesity epidemic in the bud.
+Nearly two-thirds of United States adults are overweight or obese, contributing to skyrocketing rates of diabetes and other diseases, according to the Centers for Disease Control and Prevention.
+The problem is often rooted in childhood: About one in five American kids is overweight, roughly double the ratio of 30 years ago, according to the Obesity Society.

 To curb unhealthy eating and childhood obesity, the government spends about $8 billion per year on the National School Lunch Program.
 Last year, it served meals daily to more than 30 million students, or about half the U.S. school-aged population.
 For many kids, especially in low-income families, these are the main meals of the day, and may help set consumption patterns for life.

 Yet fewer than 20 percent of schools serve lunches that follow the government's Dietary Guidelines for Americans.
 Schools are required to provide one-third of the recommended dietary allowances of Vitamin C and other nutrients, and ensure that no more than 30 percent of a student's calories come from fat, and 10 percent from saturated fat.
 Twice as many schools met the saturated fat limit in 2004–05 as during the late 1990s.
 But after that doubling, only one-third of schools achieved the standard.

 "An awful lot of the foods served are low in nutrients and high in fat and calories.
 That's generally not a good thing," says Anne Gordon of Mathematica Policy Research, which conducts the School Nutrition Dietary Assessment, the government's main study of school meals.